Elmhurst Road Interchange Project at I-90

 The project cost is estimated at $54 million.
 These improvements are part of the $3.4 billion Elgin O’Hare Western Access Project, which is included in the Tollway’s 15-year, $12 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.

 The Tollway is committed to "Building Green" and minimizing the environmental impact of construction by reducing, recycling and reusing materials.
-New asphalt pavement used for the ramp shoulders may incorporate recycled materials and sustainable practices including warm-mix asphalt, reclaimed asphalt pavement and recycled asphalt shingles.
-In addition to reducing the cost of this work, reusing materials reduces the need for virgin asphalt materials and reduces the volume of material that would otherwise be sent to landfills.
+In addition to reducing the cost of this work, reuse of these materials reduces the need for virgin asphalt materials and reduces energy consumption, greenhouse gases and the volume of material that would otherwise be sent to landfills.